-As of September 30, 2024, we had an aggregate principal amount of Convertible Notes of approximately \$81.1 million outstanding.
+As of December 31, 2024, we had an aggregate principal amount of Convertible Notes of approximately \$81.1 million outstanding.
 The Convertible Notes are convertible into shares of the Company's Common Stock, are secured by substantially all of the Company's assets and mature on August 15, 2028, as further described below.
-Additional details related to the Convertible Notes can be found in Note 7-Debt to the unaudited condensed consolidated financial statements located elsewhere in this Quarterly Report on Form 10-Q.
+Additional details related to the Convertible Notes can be found in Note 7-Debt to the unaudited condensed consolidated financial statements.

-The August 2022 Notes are convertible into 66,261,621 shares of Common Stock (including principal and accrued interest paid-in-kind until maturity), and may be convertible into a maximum of an additional 33,130,816 Additional Shares upon the occurrence of a Make-Whole Fundamental Change.
+The August 2022 Notes are convertible into 66,261,623 shares of Common Stock (including principal and accrued interest paid-in-kind until maturity) and may be convertible into a maximum of an additional 33,130,816 Additional Shares upon the occurrence of a Make-Whole Fundamental Change.

-The June 2024 Notes are convertible into 6,252,368 shares of Common Stock (including principal and accrued interest paid-in-kind until maturity), and may be convertible into a maximum of an additional 3,126,184 Additional Shares upon the occurrence of a Make-Whole Fundamental Change.
+The June 2024 Notes are convertible into 6,252,367 shares of Common Stock (including principal and accrued interest paid-in-kind until maturity) and may be convertible into a maximum of an additional 3,126,184 Additional Shares upon the occurrence of a Make-Whole Fundamental Change.

-The September 2024 Notes are convertible into 9,380,671 shares of Common Stock (including principal and accrued interest paid-in-kind until maturity), and may be convertible into a maximum of an additional 3,908,615 Additional Shares upon the occurrence of a Make-Whole Fundamental Change.
+The September 2024 Notes are convertible into 9,380,671 shares of Common Stock (including principal and accrued interest paid-in-kind until maturity) and may be convertible into a maximum of an additional 3,908,615 Additional Shares upon the occurrence of a Make-Whole Fundamental Change.